dnsimple/dnsimple-support/content/articles/managing-seats.markdown

 ## Automatic Seat Allocation with Single Sign-On (SSO) Providers:

 If you've configured your account with single sign-on using [Google](/articles/google-identity-provider/) or [Okta](/articles/okta-identity-provider/), seat allocation becomes automatic.
-Your seat count is managed based on your organization's configuration, alleviating the need for manual adjustments.
-Sit back and let the SSO integration take care of seat allocation.
+Your seat count is managed based on your organization's configuration.
+The SSO integration takes care of seat allocation, alleviating the need for manual adjustments.